pudly/schmopera-hugo/content/articles/inaugural-watershed-festival-to-celebrate-opera-and-musical-theatre-in-kingston.md

 related_companies = ["scene/companies/tapestry-opera.md"]
 related_people = ["scene/people/michael-mori.md", "scene/people/marion-newman.md", "scene/people/dean-burry.md"]
-short_description = "The virtual start to the Watershed Festival is no compromise, no placeholder for the in-person Festival set for spring 2022. \"Going virtual has a number of silver linings,\" says Burry. \"We've got people joining us from around the world, and I would imagine the best aspects of that kind of reach will always be a part of the festival moving forward.\"" slug = "inaugural-watershed-festival-to-celebrate-opera-and-musical-theatre-in-kingston" title = "Inaugural Watershed Festival to celebrate opera and musical theatre in Kingston" youtube_url = ""
+short_description = "The virtual start to the Watershed Festival is no compromise, no placeholder for the in-person Festival set for spring 2022. \"Going virtual has a number of silver linings,\" says Burry. \"We've got people joining us from around the world, and I would imagine the best aspects of that kind of reach will always be a part of the festival moving forward.\"" slug = "inaugural-watershed-festival-to-celebrate-opera-musical-theatre-in-kingston" title = "Inaugural Watershed Festival to celebrate opera & musical theatre in Kingston" youtube_url = ""

 +++